-Many prospective foster carers might not know that there are some agencies that make an enormous profit from placing children in care.
+Many prospective foster carers might not know that there are some agencies operate 'for-profit' and some that operate as not-for-profit organisations.

-Before I worked in this sector, I assumed all fostering agencies would be non-profit, which isn't the case.
-Luckily, I work here at Team Fostering, a truly ethical not-for-profit agency that invests all surplus into putting children’s futures first.
-Our staff and foster carers value this ethical approach to fostering immensely, and I’m so proud to be part of an agency like ours.
-If you believe that giving children the best start in life is more important than profit, you’re far better off approaching a not-for-profit agency.
-These agencies are able to offer the fees, support and training that for-profit agencies do, and far more!
+Before I worked in the fostering industry I assumed all fostering agencies would be not-for-profit.
+Working at Team Fostering is particularly rewarding for me because the agency is a truly ethical, not-for-profit one that invests any surplus funds into putting children’s futures first.
+Our staff and foster carers value this ethical approach to fostering immensely, and I’m proud to be part of an agency like ours.
+Not-for-profit agencies are able to offer similar fees, support and training as for-profit agencies, often with additional opportunities made possible by the reinvestment of funds!
 Read more about our support by clicking here.